Advice not Given Book Summary I Dr. Mark Epstein

 Conclusion

-Dr. Mark Epstein wonderfully describes all paths with examples of his patients or quoting other real-life experiences of himself or others he is associated for a long time.
+Dr. Mark Epstein wonderfully describes all paths with examples of his patients or quoting other real-life experiences of himself or others he has been associated with for a long time.

-I learned a new perspective to look at ego, usual wiring, and stories we keep telling ourselves of our situation.
-The book took me a step further in investigating those stories getting over it and getting over myself.
+I learned a new perspective on ego, usual wiring, and stories we keep telling ourselves about our situation.
+The book took me a step further in investigating those stories, getting over them and myself.

 If you like this book, you will also like The Ego is the Enemy.